Bistrel2002/MOONSHOT-PROJECT/TechnicalSpecification/technicalSpecification.md

 ### 9.2 Beacon Security

-1. **Anti-Spoofing Measures**
-    - Implement beacon authentication mechanism by using cryptographic signatures to verify that the beacon is genuine.
-    - Design signal validation to detect anomalies
-    - Develop intrusion detection for beacon networks

-2. **Secure Provisioning**
-    - Implement secure beacon registration process to verify them before they start transmitting.
-    - Design secure firmware update process for security fixes, so updates should be encrypted and signed.
-    - Develop tamper detection for physical beacons to detect unauthorized access or tampering with the beacon hardware.
+The Beacon SDK comes with all the security features already implemented by the manufacturer.

 ## 10. Testing Implementation

 ### 10.1 Test Environment Setup

 1. **Beacon Testing Lab**
-    - Create controlled environment with known beacon positions to test the signal strength and accuracy before deploying them in the real world.
+    - Create a controlled environment with known beacon positions to test the signal strength and accuracy before deploying them in the real world.
-    - Implement signal strength measurement tools to measure and validate the performance of the beacons.
+    - Configure signal strength to measure and validate the performance of the beacons.
     - Design automated testing for positioning accuracy that compares the expected location with the calculated position based on beacon signals.
     - Develop environmental variation simulation